SilasNiewierra/portfolio/projects.md

     matches you're able to win crowns and level up.
 The catch, you can only chat with people in the same level as you.<br><a href="/prettyme" title="Learn More ...">Learn More ...</a>
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
-  headline: "<strong>Lyrics</strong><br>analyze the songs of your favorite artists"
-  content: By using data science techniques this web application gives you the power
-    to analyze the songs of your favorite artists.
-Find an artist or song and get a visual analysis of the song lyrics.<br><a href="/lyrics" title="Learn More ...">Learn More ...</a>
-  slug: ''
-  media:
-    image: "/uploads/2020/10/17/lyrics.png"
-    alt_text: Lyrics Cover Image
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in Germany